-4.0 Annual Treasury Management Strategy and Investment Strategy and Minimum Revenue Provision Policy 2021/22
+4.0 Annual Treasury Management Strategy and Investment Strategy and Minimum Revenue Provision Policy 2022/23

 - 4.1 The CIPFA Prudential Code for Capital Finance in Local Authorities (as updated in 2017) and the terms of the Local Government Act 2003, together with 'statutory' Government Guidance, establish further requirements in relation to treasury management matters, namely: - a) the approval, on an annual basis, of a set of Prudential Indicators.
-The Prudential indicators will be set based on the Capital Plan included within the Medium-Term Financial Plan (MTFP) 2021/22 to 2024/25. - b) the approval, on an annual basis, of an Annual Treasury Management Strategy, an Annual Investment Strategy, an annual Minimum Revenue Provision (MRP) policy statement and a Capital Strategy a) Capital issues
+The prudential indicators will be set based on the Capital Plan included within the Medium-Term Financial Plan (MTFP) 2022/23 to 2025/26. - b) the approval, on an annual basis, of an Annual Treasury Management Strategy, an Annual Investment Strategy, an annual Minimum Revenue Provision (MRP) policy statement and a Capital Strategy - 4.2 CIPFA published the updated Treasury Management and Prudential Codes on 20 December 2021.
+CIPFA has stated that there will be a soft introduction of the codes with local authorities not being expected to have to change their Treasury Management Strategy Statement or Annual Investment Strategy reports for 2022/23: full implementation would be required for 2023/24.